bonitasoft/bonita-labs-doc/md/installation_guide.md

 ### Interactive installer

-Run the product using `bonita-ici` (`bonita-ici.bat` on Windows platform)script that is located inside the `bin` folder
+Run the Add-on using `bonita-ici` (`bonita-ici.bat` on Windows platform) script that is located inside the `bin` folder

+This installer will do the following operations:

+* prompt for parameters if they are not provided in the command line
+* deploy an Elasticsearch server in a Docker container
-It will deploy an elasticsearch installation and configure and deploy the ICI application.
+* configure and deploy the ICI server in a Docker container
-Then it will deploy living application configured to use this ICI installation.
+* deploy the two Living Applications configured to run on top of this installation.

 Example: